wzulfikar/iium/readme.md

 - provide setting for public json view or dashboard view
 - js using http://morrisjs.github.io/morris.js/
 - no need for db. all data stored in json. no password is not stored
+- using login is safe because we don't store your pass, and we use encrypted connection

 # cgpa calculator
 - insert current credit hours